'Zombie' viruses have been revived from Siberian permafrost. Could they infect people?

 There is a frozen soup of viruses, bacteria and fungal spores lurking beneath the frigid Arctic soil.
-Unlike the icy leftovers in the back of your freezer, some of these microbes haven't interacted with a cell since well before ancient Egyptians built the Pyramids of Giza.
+Unlike the icy leftovers in the back of your freezer, some of these microbes haven't interacted with a cell since well before ancient Egyptians built the Pyramids of Giza about 4,500 years ago.
 As climate change continues to cook the planet, however, these permafrost-locked germs are beginning to thaw.

 But can newly defrosted microbes "wake up" and infect anything?
 And how much of a potential threat do they pose to human and environmental health?
-Those are the questions an international team of scientists began to probe in a new study, available on the preprint database bioRxiv (opens in new tab).
+Those are the questions an international team of scientists began to probe in a new study, published online Feb.
+18 in the journal Viruses.

 For the new study, which has not been peer-reviewed, the researchers isolated 13 newly described viruses from seven permafrost samples and two water samples taken from Siberian rivers.
 Three of the viruses — named Megavirus mammoth, Pithovirus mammoth and Pandoravirus mammoth — were found inside 27,000-year-old petrified mammoth wool.
 Another was discovered in the frozen intestines of an ancient Siberian wolf.